toralf/tor-relays/README.md

 ## Details

-The deployment is made by _Ansible_.
+The configuration is made by _Ansible_.
+The creation of a relay has to be made before.
+For Hetzner there're appropriate scripts in _./bin_.
-The Ansible role expects a `seed_address` value to change the ipv6 address at a Hetzner system to a reliable randomized one (at IONOS a proposed one is displayed, but not set).
+The Ansible role uses `seed_address` to change the IPv6 address at a Hetzner system to a pseudo-randomized one.
+At IONOS a proposed IPv6 one is printed out, but not set.
-For Tor relays the DDoS solution of [torutils](https://github.com/toralf/torutils) is used.
+For Tor relays the DDoS prevention solution from [torutils](https://github.com/toralf/torutils) is used.
-For Snowflake and NGinx instances a lightweight version of that iptables ruleset is deployed.
+For Snowflake and NGinx instances a lightweight version of that ruleset is deployed.

 ### Additional software